I Feel Depressed

 Find exercises that are continuous and rhythmic.
 The most benefits for depression come from rhythmic exercise—such as walking, weight training, swimming, martial arts, or dancing—where you move both your arms and legs.

 Add a mindfulness element, especially if your depression is rooted in unresolved trauma or fed by obsessive, negative thoughts.
 Focus on how your body feels as you move—such as the sensation of your feet hitting the ground, or the feeling of the wind on your skin, or the rhythm of your breathing.

 What you eat has a direct impact on the way you feel.
-Reduce your intake of foods that can adversely affect your brain and mood, such as caffeine, alcohol, trans fats, and foods with high levels of chemical preservatives or hormones (such as certain meats).
+Aim for a balanced diet with plenty of fruit and vegetables, and reduce your intake of food that can adversely affect your mood.
+This includes caffeine, alcohol, and processed food with high levels of chemical preservatives or hormones (found in some packaged food and cured meats).

 Don't skip meals.
 Going too long between meals can make you feel irritable and tired, so aim to eat something at least every three to four hours.